Why we Need Emotion Detection

 - Feature extraction plays an important role in emotion analysis.

-- NLP techniques can be used to for text feature extractions.
-The use of lexical databases like WordNet can provide detail features.
+- NLP techniques can be used for text feature extractions.
+The use of lexical databases like WordNet can provide detailed features.

-- The bipolar analysis doesn’t need detail feature extractions.
+- The bipolar analysis doesn’t need detailed feature extractions.

-- The non-binary analysis is a complex task to perform.
-It needs detailed feature extractions along with machine learning system.
+- Non-binary analysis is a complex task to perform.
+It needs detailed feature extractions along with a machine learning system.
 Deep learning is well suited because it can learn the features and interrelationships of the features.